nodejs/node/doc/guides/maintaining-V8.md

 This should be followed up with manual refloating of all relevant patches.

-## Proposal: Using a fork repo to track upstream V8
+## Proposal: Using a Fork Repo to Track Upstream V8

 The fact that Node.js keeps a vendored, potentially edited copy of V8 in deps/ makes the above processes a bit complicated.
 An alternative proposal would be to